Search

 Note: The results field structure allows for multiple section children, each one covering a different timed sections of the recording.
 However currently there will always be a single section within the results structure, covering the full recording.

-The wellness results consist of 6 scores, with each one linked to its own thymia-created AI model.
+The wellness results consist of 11 scores, with each set linked to its own thymia-created AI model.
 All models produce a score from 0 to 1:

 • Mental Strain produces a continuous score as a percentage